aofarrel/SRANWRP/inputs/tb_accessions/readme.md

  * 5 L3.1.2
  * 5 L3
 * L*: various lineages -- pulled by hand, so there's a chance a few are off
-* TB_a3: list of "every" MTBC accession on SRA
+* TB_a3: list of "every" MTBC accession on SRA circa November 2022

 ## tb_a3 process